g000001/srfi-101/README.md

-* srfi 101: Purely Functional Random-Access Pairs and Lists
+# SRFI 101 for CL: Purely Functional Random-Access Pairs and Lists

-- Copyright (C) David Van Horn 2009.
+* Copyright (C) David Van Horn 2009.
 All Rights Reserved.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the